padrinobook/padrinobook/01-introduction.md

   test), mounting other application within the existing application under different subdomains.
 - **config.ru**: If you want to start Padrino from the console, this file tells to start the application from the command line.
-- **public**: Place where you put global available files to be available for the public audience of your page like images folder, JavaScript files, or stylesheets
+- **public**: Place where you put global files to be available for the public audience of your page like images folder, JavaScript files, or stylesheets
 - **tmp**: d'oh still don't know it